 The current zoning for the project site is A1 (Light Agriculture), which is inconsistent with the General Plan Land Use Designations of Light Industrial and Public/Semi-Public Facilities/Utilities.
 The project includes a Change of Zone from A1 (Light Agricultural) to LI (Light Industrial) which would be consistent with the General Plan, and General Plan Policy IV.A, to make the General Plan and zoning consistent with each other.
 Therefore, the proposed project is considered to be consistent with the Land Use Plan set forth in the General Plan.
-Once the Change of Zone is approved, the project will be consistent with the approval of the project, the project will have less than significant impacts without any further need for mitigation, regulatory compliance, or design considerations.
+Once the Change of Zone is approved, the project will be consistent with the proposed zoning and development standards established for the project.
+With the approval of the project, the project will have less than significant impacts without any further need for mitigation, regulatory compliance, or design considerations.
 Also, the project is considered to have less than significant impacts related to land use policies.